soumyadip201/Apache-Airflow-workflow-orchestration/README.md

   - ./output:/output/
 ```

-Make sure to replace D:/Airflow/airflow-docker with the environment variable ${AIRFLOW_PROJ_DIR:-.}, which can be defined as your desired project directory path.
+Make sure to replace `D:/Airflow/airflow-docker` with the environment variable `${AIRFLOW_PROJ_DIR:-.}`, which can be defined as your desired project directory path.

 ## Step 2: Install Docker Desktop